 We disillusion ourselves into thinking that we can “receive happiness” and I can break that down into three packaged forms.

 See, the question it really boils down to for you here – is achieving wealth the ultimate form of real happiness.
-I believe it will not make you happy in the long run, it will only perhaps make life “easier.”
-As Puffy, Mase and Notorious B.I.G. said – Mo’ Money, Mo’ Problems.
+I believe it will not make you happy in the long run, it will only perhaps makes life “easier.”
+As Puffy, Mase, and Notorious B.I.G. said – Mo’ Money, Mo’ Problems.

 Do you catch what I’m getting to?
 Once you reach that peak, you need to come down again.
 Look at some of the greatest companies in history.
 Many of them reached their pinnacle only to start dispersing and losing momentum.
-The reason is that such an enormous amount of energy can never be sustained in the long run.
-It just won’t keep you happy.
+The reason is that such an enormous amount of energy can never be sustained in the long run to satisfy happiness.
+Hence, it just won’t keep you happy.

-Lastly, I find that there are people who try to convince themselves of being happy through significantly dropping their expectations of life.
+Lastly, I find that there are people who try to convince themselves of being happy by significantly dropping their expectations of life.
 They truly believe that by lowering expectations, they just may not be as disappointed in themselves or life, hence they must be living a meaningful and happy life?
 Take a look at your job.
 In 2008 we saw one of the worst financial epidemics in history.
 Someone that lowers expectations, is someone who had a job during that time and still works the same job today.
-There is nothing wrong if you feel great in your job for years on end, however that doesn’t mean your happy.
-Perhaps during this period, you feared to lose your job.
+There is nothing wrong if you feel great in your job for years on end, however that doesn’t necessarily equate to you being happy.
+Perhaps during this period, you feared losing your job.
 Be honest with yourself.
 What emotions were you going through?
-If you look at your job today, then in comparison to a decade ago things seem much brighter, logically meaning that you must be happier now then you were then because you no longer fear to lose your job?
+If you look at your job today, then in comparison to a decade ago things seem much brighter, logically meaning that you must be happier now then you were then because you no longer fear losing your job?
 The thing with this form of happiness is that it too is only immediate.
 It too is only ephemeral.
+(2020 = Corona crisis anyone?)

 By now you must be thinking, what a douche.
 He thinks he has got it all figured out.
 Well, I kind of do.
 As arrogant as that may sound, but the answer to uninterrupted happiness is really straight forward and simple.
 Want to know what it is?
 If you’ve read this far then you must be like – spill it already!